jlegatheaux/RC2020-assignments/assignment-0/README.md

 from kora import console
 console.start()
 ```
-Is it nice ?
+Is it nice ? :anguished:

-If you concluded everything suucessfully in Steps 1, 2 and 3 you did a well done job.
+If you concluded everything suucessfully in Steps 1, 2 and 3 :clap: you did a well done job.
 Congratulations you are a "mini" expert on the CNSS simulator.
 You are ready to go for the next week activities
 and to program your future simulations and programming exercises.